khadem-mh/pagination-react/README.md

 ## Description Library
 > Before you start the description if you want to install this package from the npmjs website, visit this [Link](https://www.npmjs.com/package/react-pagination-smooth)
 >
+> Of course, you can add the same Pagination folder in your project and use only one line of import and use
+>
 > Library ■ A very useful and efficient pagination library for React-Spa websites that shows data without refreshing the page
 >
 > It is very compact and optimized and has only `2 dependencies`, both react and react-dom.